-Moody's Downgrades UK's Rating on Brexit and Growth Fears
+Moody's Downgrades UK's Rating on Brexit And Growth Fears

 Moody's revised up its outlook on the country to stable from negative, meaning a further downgrade is not imminent.

-A few hours after Prime Minister Theresa May set out plans for a new relationship with the European Union, Moody's cut the rating to Aa2 from Aa1, underscoring the economic risks that leaving the bloc poses for the world's fifth-biggest economy.
+A few hours after Prime Minister Theresa May set out plans for new ties with the European Union, Moody's cut the rating by a further notch to Aa2, underscoring the economic risks that leaving the bloc poses for the world's fifth-biggest economy.

-Britain has worked down its budget deficit from about 10 percent of economic output in 2010, shortly after the global financial crisis hammered the country, to 2.3 percent in the most recent financial year which ended in March.
+Britain has worked down its budget deficit from about 10 percent of economic output in 2010, shortly after the global financial crisis hammered the country, to 2.3 percent.

-But Moody's said the outlook for public finances had weakened significantly as May's government increasingly put into question the austerity push pursued by former prime minister David Cameron and his finance minister George Osborne.
+But Moody's - which stripped Britain of its top-notch AAA rating in 2013 - said the outlook for public finances had weakened significantly as May's government softened the austerity drive of former prime minister David Cameron and his finance minister George Osborne.

-The government responded by saying Moody's assessment of the Brexit hit to the economy was "outdated" and that May had set out an "ambitious vision for the UK's future relationship with the EU" in a speech earlier on Friday.
+The government hit back, saying Moody's assessment of the Brexit hit to the economy was "outdated" and that May had set out an "ambitious vision for the UK's future relationship with the EU" in her speech on Friday.

-The Moody's downgrade was made after a meeting with the government on Sept.
-19 and did not reflect May's speech on Friday, the government said.
+But a Moody's official said the speech made no difference to the agency's gloomy long-term view for Britain's economy.

+"Having looked at Theresa May’s speech, I don’t think there is anything in there which would in any way make us change our assessment," Alastair Wilson, managing director of global sovereign risk at Moody's, told BBC radio on Saturday.

+"Over the next few years, we have a lot less confidence that the UK's government is going to be able to fulfil its plans to bring the debt load back down, and this is an extremely high debt load that the UK has, or to be able to achieve some form of agreement with the EU which retains a substantial share of the rights that membership of the EU grants," he said.

-Nonetheless, Moody's verdict on Britain's public finances will make for grim reading for May and her finance minister Philip Hammond.
+Moody's verdict will be grim reading for May and her finance minister Philip Hammond, who is under pressure to spend more in his budget plan, due in November.

-After seven years of austerity, the government was coming under pressure to ease its squeeze on public finances and a recent relaxation of a tight public sector pay cap for police and prison workers was likely to be broadened, Moody's said.
+After seven years of austerity, a recent relaxation of a tight public sector pay cap for police and prison workers was likely to be broadened, Moody's said.

 Furthermore, a deal struck by May with a small political party in Northern Ireland after she lost her parliamentary majority in June's election and the dropping of plans to review costly pension increases would also weigh on the public purse.